pearu/f2py/doc/developers_guide.rst

 In fparser2 each rule is implemented in a class with the class names closely following the rule names.
 For example, `program` is implemented by the `Program` class and `program-unit` is implemented by the `Program_Unit` class.
-In general if '-' is replaced with '_' and each word is capitalised then that is the name of the equivalent class.
+In general, the name of the class corresponding to a given rule can be obtained by replacing '-' with '_' and capitalising each word.

-The Fortran2003, classes exist in the Fortran2003.py file and the Fortran2008 classes exist in the Fortran2008.py file (see :ref:`Fortran2008` section for Fortran2008-specific implementation details).
+The Fortran2003 classes exist in the Fortran2003.py file and the Fortran2008 classes exist in the Fortran2008.py file (see :ref:`Fortran2008` section for Fortran2008-specific implementation details).